 - Releases stomach and intestinal neutralizing hormones and ions (Petsiou et al. 201417).

-Furthermore, apple cider vinegar helps fasting beginners, who are mainly used to digesting carbohydrates and proteins, to integrate healthy fats into their diet efficiently.
+Furthermore, apple cider vinegar helps fasting beginners, who are mainly used to digest carbohydrates and proteins, to integrate healthy fats into their diet efficiently.

 In addition to its easy digestibility, the avocado impresses with its significantly increased saturation.